 Selling antiques can prove to be highly lucrative, especially if you have the right item at the right time, in the right place.
 A variety of factors contribute to whether you truly have an antique and, if you do, how much it may be worth.
-Another aspect to think about is to which dealer should you sell or if you should sell it yourself.
-Read on to discover what to know before you sell and finally, who buys antiques.
+Another aspect to think about is to which dealer you sell to, or if you should sell it yourself.
+Read on to discover what to know before you sell and where to find a buyer for your antiques.

 What Qualifies as an Antique?